Tutorials

 of a colorset made by two different hexagonal assemblies.

-the two assemblies that concur in identifying the portion to study are built.
+that concur in identifying the portion to study are built.

 which is made by two hexagonal cells (i.e. the object of the class

-HexCell) with different layout.
+HexCell) with different layouts.

 The two hexagonal cells that characterise the lattice are built with the same